HOW TO BECOME A POLICE SPECIAL CONSTABLE

-If you are successful at the fitness test stage, you will be offered a position on the next Special Constable’s course, subject to satisfactory references and security checks.
+If you are successful at the fitness test stage, you will be offered a position on the next Special Constable course, subject to satisfactory references and security checks.

 Being a Police Special Constable in the UK is a very big challenge that not many are up to; however, if you have the right temperament, the right communication skills and the resilience to work effectively under pressure, then this job might just be for you!

-In order to help you pass the selection process we have created a 200+ page guide that covers every element of selection.
+In order to help you pass the selection process we have created a resource that covers every element of selection.

 - Sample test and interview questions for you to use during your preparation.

 Many UK Police Forces are now requiring you to join them as a Special Constables before they will consider you for the role of a full-time Police Officer.
 Because of this fact the selection process is getting tougher and it is important you are fully prepared and focused when you apply for this important role.

 Before we tell you more about the guide and how it will help you, let us give you a sample test question and tips on how to approach it.